RepoDevil/Himitsu-Website/src/getting-started/index.md

 Follow these steps:

 1. Click on the icon at the top right of the screen.
-1. Now click on the search bar
+2. Now click on the search bar and enter your text.
-1. Use the Search bar to find series from all available sources.
+3. Click an item to open through the app or long press for more options.

 ### Trouble finding a title?